Humidity on HVAC

 If yes, you may need to consider getting your system serviced or getting a whole house dehumidifier to help pull excess water from the air in your home or read https://www.diy-tips.co.uk/prevent-damp/ for diy tips to prevent damp.
 You can also purchase a stand alone dehumidifier and see if that helps, but we recommend getting everything checked before you try to fix the problem yourself.

-Stay dry, stay cool and contact cooling services if you need anything for your HVAC problems!
+Stay dry, stay cool and contact experts like this high quality ac repair corona if you need anything for your HVAC problems!